St. Martin's Le Grand: General Post Office

 The Royal Mails Starting from the General Post Office, London.
 Richard Gilson Reeve, 1830.

 The General Post Office (GPO) established its national headquarters on the site of the monastic precinct after the City of London and Westminster Streets and Post Office Act 1815 (55 Geo.
 3. c. xci) authorised the project.
 In 1825 construction began of the General Post Office building, a Neoclassical design by Robert Smirke, which opened in 1829.
 As well as accommodating the Postmaster General and other senior staff, the building functioned as London's main sorting office and public post office.
 In the early years, before they were superseded by the railway, mail coaches departed from here for destinations across the country.
 The coaches and horses were made ready at the Bull and Mouth Inn, which stood directly across the street from the Post Office.
 Coaches bound for the north went up St Martin's Le Grand through Aldersgate; this became the first section of the Great North Road (now the A1 route) to York and Edinburgh), replacing the road's previous starting point at Hicks Hall in Smithfield Market.

 St. Martin's Le Grand looking north, c.1900 (GPO buildings highlighted).

 In the latter part of the 19th century the GPO erected further buildings on the west side of St. Martin's Le Grand, for telegraph workers (1874) and headquarters staff (1894).
 The old General Post Office building remained in use as a sorting office and a public post office until 1911, when it was demolished and replaced by new premises to the west (on the former site of Christ's Hospital school).
-Post Office Headquarters remained on St. Martin's Le Grand until 1984.
+Post Office Headquarters remained at 1 St. Martin's Le Grand until 1984.
 The BT Centre, built that same year on the site of the old GPO Telegraph building, was until 2021 the global headquarters of BT Group (which had originally been created out of the Post Office Telecommunications division in 1981).